micromaomao/blog/content/linux-ick/en.md

 Compared to alternative, user-space approach with ptrace (which I will explore at the end of this article), we avoid any overhead from ptrace-ing &ndash; there is no context switching or waiting between processes, and we can truly run the brute-force loop at the fastest possible speed.<footnote>
 Ok, technically there is another way that can be basically as fast, and which doesn't involve kernel modifications.
 You can instead use `SECCOMP_RET_TRAP` with a seccomp bpf filter to have the kernel turn the syscall you're interested into a `SIGSYS`, and inject code into the program to handle this signal.
 This gives you the functionality of a ptrace-based syscall interceptor (your injected code can save/restore registers via the `ucontext` reference, and of course memory too) without the cost of ptrace.
 But this is arguably getting into wilder territory than some not-too-complex kernel modifications.
 There are real world projects which does this for a very good reason &ndash; sandboxing.
 See [gVisor Systrap](https://gvisor.dev/blog/2023/04/28/systrap-release/) for more detail.
 </footnote> From my testing, when the input-checking code is ran in a tight loop this way, it is even faster and often takes aound 5us.
 5us <tex>\times</tex> 3,000,000 is _15 seconds_.
-- While correctly write-protecting the memory pages, saving them off on write fault, and restoring them might sound tricky, with the way Linux manages writable pages it is actually surprisingly straightforward.
-This is because even for a writable mapping, pages starts off write-protected, and the kernel only makes them actually writable on the first write attempt.
+- While correctly write-protecting the memory pages, saving them off on write fault, and restoring them might sound tricky, with the way Linux manages writable pages it is actually not bad.
+This is because even for a writable mapping, pages can start off write-protected, and the kernel can make them actually writable on the first write attempt (without coupling it with a copy).
+This is the case in, for example, the second process that gets scheduled after a fork, where its memory is still all in a write-protected state.
 This means that there are very natural places we can add our code to, and we don't even have to actually change any permissions, etc.
 - Hacking the kernel is fun, at least to me <img src="./init.png" alt="Small Yuki Nagato emote" class="emoji">, and I learn a lot this way.
 In the future if I have a similar problem but a lot larger input space, what we did here might prove to be useful again.

 I will now walk through each step one by one, as laid out above.
 If you as the reader don't have a lot of kernel experience (I don't claim to have), hopefully by going like this, this will not be too difficult to follow: